OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

       new: 30                     #Time-out in seconds after the last activity in this flow in a New state.
       established: 300            #Time-out in seconds after the last activity in this flow in a Established
                                   #state.
-      emergency_new: 10           #Time-out in seconds after the last activity in this flow in a New state
+      emergency-new: 10           #Time-out in seconds after the last activity in this flow in a New state
                                   #during the emergency mode.
-      emergency_established: 100  #Time-out in seconds after the last activity in this flow in a Established
+      emergency-established: 100  #Time-out in seconds after the last activity in this flow in a Established
                                   #state in the emergency mode.
     tcp:
       new: 60
       established: 3600
       closed: 120
-      emergency_new: 10
+      emergency-new: 10
-      emergency_established: 300
+      emergency-established: 300
-      emergency_closed: 20
+      emergency-closed: 20
     udp:
       new: 30
       established: 300
-      emergency_new: 10
+      emergency-new: 10
-      emergency_established: 100
+      emergency-established: 100
     icmp:
       new: 30
       established: 300
-      emergency_new: 10
+      emergency-new: 10
-      emergency_established: 100
+      emergency-established: 100

 Stream-engine
 ~~~~~~~~~~~~~